johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             > If the VFD is not providing power to the motor when pressing the start button then check that the VFD is getting a run signal when pressing the start button.

             > If no signal:
             > Broken signal wire?
-Check for signal at the source (relay, PLC output, eithernet signal)
+Check for signal at the source (relay, PLC output, ethernet signal)
             > Remote into the PLC with a laptop.
 Check the ladder logic to see if the drive is getting a run signal.
             > Remote into the VFD with a laptop.
 Check to see if the drive is getting a run signal.
             > skip to the section [When machines ... lack a starting signal:](https://github.com/johnshearing/ControlTechniciansTroubleshootingCheckList/blob/main/README.md#when-machines-move-erratically-move-uncommanded-stop-uncommanded-wont-move-move-at-a-speed-unexpected-or-lack-a-starting-signal) for more ideas.